Joseph H. Jackson: Views on civil rights and society

 Jackson has gone down in history as a Baptist dictator, the "law and order" conservative who kept the world's biggest Black religious organization on the sidelines of the Black freedom struggle.
 But Jackson was not a simpleminded reactionary.
 He had a deep faith in law's power to advance Black interest, a faith rooted in his youth in the Jim Crow South, when Black people had exercised common law civil rights routinely.
 His point was quite specific: sit ins and tenement take-overs undermine property rights without regard for owners’ right to “due process.”

 Jackson believed that African Americans would obtain civil rights "through law and order" by remaining in the mainstream of American democracy.
 He believed that American problems could be solved through the laws of the land and through obedience to the American philosophy and way of life.
 Jackson believed that as long as America was guided by logic and law this home of the Federal Constitution and land of due process would allow for fair treatment of all.
 Jackson believed in the power of the voting ballot as the "most important weapon" through which vital decisions were made.
 In this 1964 speech Jackson concluded the speech with six suggestions for the American Negro regarding the Civil Rights Movement.

 Jackson believed that a great church could not be built preaching hate, envy, revenge, and sending the people out on the street after the service mad at the world.
 He went on to declare that "no matter how nonviolent, civil disobedience lays the ground for civil hatred and the desire to destroy".

 In 1968, Jackson was proclaimed "Patriot of the Year" by right wing segregationist Billy James Hargis, in recognition of Jackson's outspoken law-and-order stance.

 Philanthropy

 In 1983, Jackson gave $50,000 to Jackson State University to establish the Joseph H. Jackson Fund for a lecture series and scholarship award program.
 His additional philanthropy went to schools including Hampton University, Howard University, Edward Waters College, and Meharry Medical College.

 Death

 Joseph Harrison Jackson died on August 18, 1990, aged 90, at Chicago Osteopathic Hospital in Chicago following a lengthy illness.
 At the time of his death, he was still serving as pastor of Olivet Baptist Church.
-He was survived by his wife Maude Thelma Jackson and daughter, Dr. Kenny Jackson Williams.
+He was survived by his wife Maude Thelma Jackson and daughter Kenny J. Williams.